Bars and Restaurants to Watch Hockey in Montreal

 Pub Bishop & Bagg

-Bishop and Bagg opened its doors in 2014 at the corner of St-Viateur and Clark.
-It welcomes you with a laid-back pub atmosphere and a menu full of tasty, elevated classics.
-The space seats around 50, including low tables near TVs that broadcast hockey games.
-The pub also serves excellent cocktails and boasts an impressive gin collection.
-It’s easily one of the best spots in Montreal to enjoy great food while watching the game!
+Bishop and Bagg opened in 2014 at the corner of St-Viateur and Clark.
+The pub welcomes guests in a relaxed atmosphere, with a menu of seriously tasty classics.
+The space seats around 50 people, including low tables near the TVs where hockey games are shown.
+The pub also serves excellent cocktails and has a great collection of gins.
+It’s one of the best spots in Montreal to watch hockey and eat well.

 52 Rue Saint Viateur Ouest